omnibenchmark-renku/contributed-project-templates/metric_summary/README.md

 The goal of this project is to parse the many metrics of the benchmark to a JSON that can be read and displayed by a `bettr` app instance.

 This project imports all metrics of the benchmark specified by the `config.yaml` and retrieves their lineage information using the [omnisparql](https://github.com/ansonrel/omni_sparql) package.
-The lineage information is retrieved with SPARQL queries on the Jena triplestore that recieved triples from all running projects.
+The lineage information is retrieved with SPARQL queries on the Jena triplestore that received triples from all running projects.
 For example, the queries will be able to identify which method file was used to produce each single metric file.
 The `geneate_json_from_res_files.py` is a collection of such sparql queries to retrieve mainly the methods, parameters and datasets associated to each metric file.

 The configuration os the project goes through the `config.yaml`.
 The most important fields are:

-- `description`: should point to the triplestore URL that recieved the triples.
+- `description`: should point to the triplestore URL that received the triples.
 Contact the admins of the triplestore to get the URL of your omnibenchmark.

 - `benchmark_name`: Name of the omnibenchmark

-- `keywords`: keyword specifiec in the metric modules
+- `keywords`: keyword specified in the metric modules

-- `files`: file types (with associated `prefix`) that you should be imported.
+- `files`: file types (with associated `prefix`) that should be imported.
 Usually 1 type corresponding to the output metric files (1 per metric/ method/ parameter/ dataset combination) and 1 for metric information files (1 per metric).
 The prefixes can usually be easily determined by looking at the pattern of imported file names or by examination of metric's `config.yaml`.

 The project can then be run: